 Although it is now difficult to predict the overall impact and to how extent on business and economy, the Group's management has made an assessment to the level of this impact on the group's overall operations, and estimated assessing liquidity requirements and business, including travel restrictions and demand on the group's properties,,, etc. The Group cannot confirm that its used assumptions above in estimates will be correct due to these uncertain situations.
 In addition, the size, duration and speed of the global epidemic are uncertain, and therefore the management has taken several steps to mitigate the effects of the epidemic, including cost-cutting measures.
-The Group's management has recalculated the expected credit losses by introducing macroeconomic factors, resulting in a credit loss amounting SR 65.7 million, as well as a discount on the rental value due during the period to customers at an amount of SR 31.18 million.
+The Group's management has recalculated the expected credit losses by introducing macroeconomic factors.
+Accordingly, the provision of credit losses as at December 31, 2021 amounted to SR 138 million, as well as a provision of SR 9 million to meet compensation issues related to the tenants affected by the pandemic.
+Also rental revenues was derecognized which was expected not to continue or to collect their revenues.
 It also assessed the status of cash flows including banking facilities, the continuity of existing leases and the readiness of operational procedures when the situation improves.